Skip to main content

 ADDITIONAL INFORMATION

-Tough trip, requiring a high capacity for adaptation, flexibility, and patience.
-Infrastructure is limited, domestic flight schedules may vary, and complex logistics are an integral part of the experience
+This is a challenging expedition that requires adaptability, flexibility, and patience.
+Infrastructure is often limited, domestic flight schedules can be unpredictable, and complex logistics should be considered part of the experience itself.

 Icona impegno fisico